Scaling limit and density conjecture for activated random walk on the complete graph: Introduction

-In our approach, we too stabilize $1_{[n]}$ and wait for a fluctuation in the number of sleeping particles to end the stabilization.
-However, rather than tracking the entire configuration, we restrict our attention to a count of vertices that each contain a particle trying to fall asleep.
+We introduce a new approach for analyzing $S_n$.
+Similar to \cite{jarai2024critical}, we stabilize $1_{[n]}$ and wait for a fluctuation in the number of sleeping particles to end the stabilization.
+Rather than attempting to track the intermediate states of the stabilization, we restrict our attention to a count of vertices that each contain a particle trying to fall asleep.
 This is an elementary Markov chain with the same law as a $p$-biased Ehrenfest urn \cite{karlin1965ehrenfest}.
-Although we sacrifice some information about the intermediate states of the stabilization of $1_{[n]}$, we gain a tractable description of the final configuration.

-We call the aforementioned Markov chain the \emph{binomial update process} $Y_n(t) = Y_{n,q_n,\lambda}(t)$.
+We call the Markov chain the \emph{binomial update process} $Y(t) = Y_{n,q_n,\lambda}(t)$.
 We define it presently without reference to ARW and make the connection explicit in the proof of \thref{prop:stop}.
-Initially, $Y_n(0)$ is distributed as $\mathrm{Binomial}(n,p)$, viewing it as a sum of $n$ independent $\Ber(p)$ coordinates.
-At integer time steps $t\geq 1$, the chain takes a lazy step with probability $q_n$ so that $Y_n(t) = Y_n(t-1)$.
+Initially, $Y(0)$ is distributed as $\mathrm{Binomial}(n,p)$, viewing it as a sum of $n$ independent $\Ber(p)$ coordinates.
+At integer time steps $t\geq 1$, the chain takes a lazy step with probability $q_n$ so that $Y(t) = Y(t-1)$.
 Otherwise, we choose one of the $n$ coordinates uniformly at random and resample it as an independent $\Ber(p)$ variable, leaving the remaining coordinates unchanged.
-Set $Y_n(t)$ to be the total number of coordinates equal to $1$ after this update.
-Let $Z_n(t)$ be the total number of lazy steps up to time $t$.
-Define the boundary $B_n(t) := n - Z_n(t)$ and let be the first hitting time of the boundary.
-The key to our results is that $S_n$ and $Y_n(\mathfrak j)$ have the same distribution.
+Set $Y(t) \in \{Y(t) -1, Y(t), Y(t) + 1\}$ to be the total number of coordinates equal to $1$ after this update.
+Let $Z(t)$ be the total number of lazy steps up to time $t$.
+Define the boundary $B(t) := n - Z(t)$ and let be the first hitting time of the boundary.
+The key to our results is that $S_n$ and $Y(\mathfrak j)$ have the same distribution.

-\begin{proposition} \thlabel{prop:stop} $S_n \overset{d} = Y_n(\mathfrak j)$. \end{proposition}
+\begin{proposition} \thlabel{prop:stop} $S_n \overset{d} = Y(\mathfrak j)$. \end{proposition}

-The proof of \thref{prop:stop} uses the abelian property of ARW to redirect all jumping particles through an added purgatory vertex.
-This makes the count of sites in $[n]$ with sleeping particles evolve with the same law as $Y_n(t)$.
-Stabilization occurs when purgatory is empty which corresponds to the hitting time $\mathfrak j$.
+The proof of \thref{prop:stop} uses the abelian property of ARW to redirect all jumping particles through an added purgatory vertex where particles do not fall asleep.
+This makes the count of sites in $[n]$ with sleeping particles evolve with the same law as $Y(t)$ when we hold particles in purgatory as long as possible, with $Z(t)$ corresponding to the number of particles in the sink.
+Stabilization occurs when all particles are either sleeping on $[n]$ or in the sink, which corresponds to the hitting time $\mathfrak j$.